ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 Containers enable consistent deployment across different computing platforms.
-If your application was built and tested on some old Debian stable version, you would be able to "containerize" it, and run it on a new Ubuntu machine, or even macOS or Windows hosts -- as long as you have a working container runtime on the target machine.
+If your application was built and tested on some old Debian stable version, you would be able to "containerize" it, and then you can run it on a different machine running the latest Ubuntu, for example.

+You can even run the same container on macOS or Windows hosts.
+You just need to you have a working container runtime on the target machine.

-We will look at docker here, but the fundamentals are the same.
+We will look at Docker here, but the fundamentals are the same.

 :::